HOMS-OSS/ruperf/README.md

 ## Overview

-For an introduction to the project, see the [overview](https://HOMS-OSS.github.io/ruperf/docs/overview).
+See the [overview](https://HOMS-OSS.github.io/ruperf/docs/overview) for an introduction to the project.

 ## Requirements